Promoting CommUNITY at the Eugene Family YMCA

 Overview

 This inspiring educational series invites us to explore ways to build awareness, compassion and kindness in our everyday lives.
 Each month centers around a new theme, offering opportunities to connect beyond our differences, foster meaningful relationships, and grow as better neighbors and community members.
-We will explore the monthly themes in two meetings per month, taking guidance from:
+We will explore the monthly themes taking guidance from:

 Guest speakers.
 We'll hear from experts who bring fresh insights on each month’s theme, helping us better understand and support one another.